LukeGrahamLandry/smells-fishy-mod/README.md

 # Entity Rain Mod - Smells Fishy

-- forge 1.18.2
+- forge 1.16.5
-- commissioned by coda
+- originally commissioned by coda, backport commissioned by adam

 Cause brief entity rain events where different creatures fall from the sky.
 The default data pack adds a fish rain event.